 Helpful tools

-• Deep Frier – This is not totally necessary, but it makes it much easier because you can control the temperature of the oil and you have a basket to get out all of the nuggets at once when they are done cooking.
+• Deep Frier – This is not totally necessary, but it makes it much easier because you can control the oil temperature and have a basket to take out all the nuggets at once when they are done cooking.

-• Tongs – to allow you to drop the breaded cauliflower into the hot oil without getting too close and accidentally getting splashed with it.
-(Don’t put the breaded cauliflower into the basket before submerging, or the batter may stick to the basket).
+• Tongs – to let you drop the breaded cauliflower into the hot oil without getting too close and getting splashed.
+(Don’t put the breaded cauliflower into the basket before submerging, or the batter may stick to the basket.)

 How to make fried cauliflower